AnanduAyyappan/BMI-calculator/README.md

 # BMI-calculator
-BMI Calculator using HTML,CSS and Javascript
+BMI Calculator using HTML,Bootstrap and Javascript